• Home

 • Increases credibility: The analysis strategy adds credibility to financial models by testing them across a wide set of key data points.

-Weaknesses of Sensitive Analysis
+Weaknesses of doing Sensitivity Analysis in Excel

 • The methodology assumes that key metrics change independently.
 For instance, material prices change independently of other variables.